Certificate of Excellence award 2012, 2013 and 2014 Read the Reviews

 Happy New Year!
 2013 is the year of change, that year when things are going to really happen, the year when we say…time for change.
 As repetitiveness as this may sound, we must admit that it is the same promises we make each year.
 If you are one of those people that want to take better care of your body, we know just the place to help you achieve that very resolution.

 With all this talk of the crisis we are simply happy to hear about rebajas as it is in Spanish or rebaixes in Catalan, which refers to sales shopping.
-The winter sales in Barcelona start today as it is the day after ‘Festival of the Kings’, usually last up until the end of February or early March if you are lucky.
-Now this city isn’t as fashionably popular as say, Madrid London or Paris but there is an abundance of boutique brands in lets say El Born and other districts, which make it a very worthwhile shopping trip.
-Commercial fashion brands are heavily stocked in department stores and luxury brands litter the boulevard of Passeig de Gràcia.
+The winter sales in Barcelona start today as it is the day after ‘Festival of the three kings’, usually last up until the end of February or early March if you are lucky.

-SPAIN’s national train operator Renfe is ready to launch commercial services on the country’s newest high-speed line next week.
+Spain’s national train operator Renfe is ready to launch commercial services on the country’s newest high-speed line next week.
 Eight Madrid – Barcelona trains will be extended to Girona and Figueres via the AVE, near the French border from January 9th, plus an additional Barcelona – Figueres service.
-Two of the new services will be scheduled to allow passengers to transfer to TGV trains currently being operated by French National Railways (SNCF) between Figueres and Paris.
-It is planned to extend international services from France through to Barcelona in the spring.

 Christmas may have been and gone but we still have Three Kings Day and the fortunate ones are still on vacation, so our gift guide in Barcelona continues!
-We must admit that we have a sentimental value when it comes to the street Notariat.
-We once managed a lofty space on this very quaint street in Raval, that was just in front of the cute art and design store OpenHouse Gallery Barcelona.
 Times have changed and although things have come and gone, skateboarding is something that isn’t likely to leave the city anytime soon.
 FTC is the elegant niche store dedicated to skating and it’s prime location being just by MACBA, the space that attracts an abundance of thrill seekers and veterans, is sheer brilliance.